Explore studies in Allied Health at CSU, and develop your career across a diverse range of vital health professions.

 As an allied health professional, you will have the opportunity to work alongside doctors and nurses in a rewarding and varied environment.
 You will work with people of all ages, making a difference to their lives.
 While there are currently more than 90,000 allied health professionals in Australia, employment opportunities continue to expand as a result of the nation’s ageing population and greater awareness of health issues.

-As an emergency health care professional, you will have the chance to help save lives.
+As an emergency health care professional, you could play a crucial role in times of need.
 Emergency health care can often be a fast-paced, high-pressure environment and no two days will be the same.
 You could be first on the scene at a major disaster, transport patients to hospital, or assist people who are critically ill or injured.
 Paramedics are often also on standby at occasions like major sporting, entertainment or community events.
 You will work with people of all ages and from all backgrounds as part of a small team, and have the opportunity to provide care and support in times of need.

 Emergency health could be the career for you if you are compassionate, caring, and able to think quickly under pressure.
 Paramedics consistently rate as the most trusted profession in Australia, and trainee paramedics can expect to earn a salary starting from about $53,000.